Ready to streamline your enterprise video strategy? Start your free trial or contact us to speak with our experts.

 You see, when law firms first migrated to the cloud for video content, it seemed like a no-brainer.
 But the unspoken costs of cloud reliance—security risks, unpredictable fees, regulatory compliance challenges, and data ownership concerns—are starting to outweigh the benefits.
 The pressure to exit the cloud and bring video management back on premises has never been more critical.

-In fact, research shows that nearly two-thirds of security analysts say the size of the attack surface has increased in the recent years, driven largely by pandemic-triggered digital and cloud investments.
+In fact, research shows that nearly two-thirds of security analysts say the size of the attack surface has increased in recent years, driven largely by pandemic-triggered digital and cloud investments.

 In this blog post, we will explore why more and more law firms are making the decision to exit the cloud and transition to on-premises video platforms.
 We will dissect the pain points they are facing, the implications of staying in the cloud, and how an on-premises solution can alleviate their concerns.